-Policy/Program Objective (quantified/ qualified) Result Evaluation Continue/ Modify/ Delete construct housing for targeted income households.
-Timing: 2002- 2009 Responsibility: Planning Department, Board of Supervisors households from 2007-09. working together to purchase bank-owned foreclosed homes to sell to targeted income households. targeted income households.
-Program 4-5: Establish minimum residential densities.
+Policy/Program Objective (quantified/ qualified) Result Evaluation Continue/ Modify/ Delete Program 4-5: Establish minimum residential densities.
 Timing: 2004 Responsibility: Planning Department To realize the residential development of parcels to their designated densities Discussions have taken place, but adoption of minimum residential densities has not occurred to date.
 Progress towards adoption needs to move forward.
 The establishment of minimum residential densities will continue to be a goal in the new Housing Element.
 Program 4-6: Establish standards and identify properties for mixed-use for commercial and residential uses.
-Timing: 2004- 2009 Responsibility: Planning Department, Redevelopment Agency To realize different means to achieve additional, affordable housing opportunities The Zoning Ordinance now allows apts. and duplexes in the C-1 zone; mobile homes, single family and one apt. accessory to a commercial use in the C-2 zone, and apartments, duplexes and mobile home parks with a Conditional Use Permit in the H-1 zone Although mixed use is now allowed in three zones, specific property identification could promote this type of development.
+Timing: 2004- 2009 Responsibility: Planning Department, Redevelopment Agency To realize different means to achieve additional, affordable housing opportunities The Zoning Ordinance now allows apts. and duplexes in the C-1 zone; mobile homes, single family and one apt. accessory to a commercial use in the C-2 zone, and apartments, duplexes and mobile home parks with a Conditional Use Permit in the H-1 zone.
+Although mixed use is now allowed in three zones, specific property identification could promote this type of development.
 The County will continue to promote mixed- use for commercial and residential, refine or expand standards as appropriate, and identify specific properties for this purpose.
 Program 4-7: Acquire and consolidate lots to assist in development of multi-family housing.
 Timing: Begin in 2004-2005 Responsibility: Planning Department, Redevelopment Agency, HOME Program 12 affordable multi-family units The County Redevelopment Agency is assisting an affordable housing developer with pre- development costs for the construction of 150 targeted income multiple housing units on three parcels to be consolidated, which are located in the County, as well as the City of Modesto Redevelopment area.
 The partnership with the City of Modesto and an affordable housing developer have made it possible to far exceed the targeted number of assisted units.
 The County will continue to seek to assist in the development of multifamily housing.